ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/opensource_packages/couchdb.md

 ---
-name: Apache Couchdb
+name: Apache CouchDB
 category: Databases - noSQL
-description: Apache CouchDB is an open-source NoSQL database designed for ease of use and reliability.
-It uses a document-oriented data model with JSON for data storage, JavaScript for map-reduce queries, and HTTP for its RESTful API.
+description: Apache CouchDB is an open-source NoSQL database that uses a document-oriented data model with JSON for storage, JavaScript for map-reduce queries, and a RESTful HTTP API for communication.
 download_url: https://couchdb.apache.org/#download
 works_on_arm: true
 supported_minimum_version: